U.S. safety board probing deadly Tesla crash, fire

-WASHINGTON (Reuters) - The U.S. National Transportation Safety Board (NTSB) said on Monday it will send two investigators to probe a deadly Tesla crash near Houston that left two dead and which local police said appeared to have occurred with no one in the driver’s seat.
+The U.S. National Transportation Safety Board (NTSB) said on Monday it will send two investigators to probe a deadly Tesla (TSLA.O) crash near Houston that left two dead and which local police said appeared to have occurred with no one in the driver's seat.

 Earlier, the National Highway Traffic Safety Administration said it would probe the crash that occurred late Saturday.